perladvent/perldotcom/content/article/_pub_2006_01_26_more_advanced_perl.md

 {
-   "categories" : "development",
-   "thumbnail" : "/images/_pub_2006_01_26_more_advanced_perl/111-advanced.gif",
-   "description" : " Around Easter last year, I finished writing the second edition of Advanced Perl Programming, a task that had been four years in the making.
-The aim of this new edition was to reflect the way that Perl programming had...", "title" : "More Advancements in Perl Programming", "image" : null,
    "authors" : [
       "simon-cozens"
    ],
+   "description" : " Around Easter last year, I finished writing the second edition of Advanced Perl Programming, a task that had been four years in the making.
+The aim of this new edition was to reflect the way that Perl programming had...", "image" : null,
+   "thumbnail" : "/images/_pub_2006_01_26_more_advanced_perl/111-advanced.gif",
    "draft" : null,
+   "date" : "2006-01-26T00:00:00-08:00",
    "slug" : "/pub/2006/01/26/more_advanced_perl",
+   "categories" : "development",
    "tags" : [
       "advanced-perl",
       "html-parsing",